Recipe: Feline Nutrition's Easy Raw Cat Food

 Putting It All Together

-Pop them out after a few hours and you've made your own nuggets!
-These can be really handy as they thaw quicker than a larger container.
-They also come out to a mostly uniform size of about 1 ¼ ounces, so portioning is easier.
+Pop them out after a few hours and you've made your own nuggets (image J).
+These can be really handy as they thaw more quickly than a larger container.
+They also come out to a mostly uniform size of about 1¼ ounces, so portioning is easier.

 Remember to hand wash your grinder parts; don't put them in the dishwasher.

 The approximate ingredient cost for this recipe breaks down as follows: